netinvent/nakivo_prometheus_exporter/README.md

 curl http://localhost:9119/metrics
 ```

-If everything works, you can use the provided systemd service file, copy it into `/etc/systemd/system` and run the service with
+If everything works, you can use the provided systemd service file from the systemd directory, copy it into `/etc/systemd/system` and run the service with
 ```
 systemctl enable --now nakivo_prometheus_exporter
 ```